-“Owen and Martha actually did build their dream home…a lovely home that was finally completed and ready for them to start moving into on the day that Owen died.
+“Owen and Martha actually did build their dream home.
+It was a lovely home that was finally completed and ready for them to start moving into on the day that Owen died.
 How unfair.
 I really get upset about that.
 What a terrible thing to happen.
 Sometimes life is such a tragedy, and I can only imagine Martha’s grief…”

-“Being so close to it … it was something that I had to deal with and it took me a long time to come to grips with it.
+“Being so close to it, it was something that I had to deal with, and it took me a long time to come to grips with it.
 But at the same time, it’s still there.
-I still think about it to this day… It’s, unfortunately, something that’s … I don’t want to say ‘haunt’ because that’s not the right word … It’s just something that’s going to live with me forever.
+I still think about it to this day.
+It’s, unfortunately, something that’s- I don’t want to say ‘haunting’ because that’s not the right word, it’s just something that’s going to live with me forever.
 It just puts everything into perspective, you know?
-You do so much for the business and you try to do your best…but some things are more important than the business…”
+You do so much for the business, and you try to do your best, but some things are more important than the business.”

 “Believe it or not, I was not there.
-That was actually the first WWF pay per view that I had missed in about five years because I was preparing to move from Connecticut to Louisville.
+That was actually the first WWF pay-per-view that I had missed in about five years because I was preparing to move from Connecticut to Louisville.
 I was like everybody else, sitting at home watching it live as it happened.
-Obviously, the incident was not aired on television because, it was, fortunately, in a videotaped replay segment that it happened.
-But when the camera came back in the arena and Jim Ross was trying to cover basically for why there was no action going on and that there was somewhat of a pall over the proceedings, and he didn’t know exactly what had happened so he was trying to choose his words carefully, I knew instantly that something was wrong, but we didn’t know exactly until some time afterwards what exactly had happened…”
+Obviously, the incident was not aired on television because it was, fortunately, in a videotaped replay segment that it happened.
+But when the camera came back in the arena and Jim Ross was trying to cover basically for why there was no action going on and that there was somewhat of a pall over the proceedings, and he didn’t know exactly what had happened, so he was trying to choose his words carefully.
+I knew instantly that something was wrong, but we didn’t know exactly until some time afterward what exactly had happened…”

 “It was, of course, one of those situations where you’re damned if you do, damned if you don’t.
 If you go on with the show, you’re going to be criticized by people who think you’re being insensitive or disrespectful.
 And if you cancel the show…well, you’ve got a packed arena and 500,000 people across the country who have paid forty or fifty bucks for the pay-per-view.
 And some of those people are going to be pissed.
 That’s just the way it is.
 Either way, all of the blame is going to be placed on Vince McMahon…”

 “Owen was a great guy.
 He didn’t take the business too seriously.
 He didn’t take anything too seriously – except his family.
 And he kept a lot of his life personal.
 Owen saw this [just] as a career where he could make some money, take care of his family.
 Then he’d was done with it.
 But he was a good friend to a lot of the guys, very funny, always playing a joke on somebody.
-I’ve been in the ring with Owen and he was unbelievable…an unbelievable talent.
-So much so, that sometimes he would go out and have a bad match on purpose…to make himself laugh.
-You know what I mean?
+I’ve been in the ring with Owen, and he was unbelievable- an unbelievable talent.
+So much so, that sometimes he would go out and have a bad match on purpose to make himself laugh.
+Do you know what I mean?
 Because he would think it was funny…”

 “When he was alive, nobody had a bad word to say about Owen.
 He didn’t run around on his wife.
 He had beautiful kids.
 They must have needed a first-class angel up there because they got one…”